Instructor contact information

 • If you need to miss a lab due to illness, quarantine, or other extenuating circumstances, please email your section instructor and group-mates letting them know prior to the lab meeting.
 You may participate in the lab via video conferencing if desired or you may complete the lab on your own.
 If the latter, your section instructor will determine an appropriate extension on the lab based on your individual circumstances.

-• For labs and assignments, while the due dates are 9pm on Fridays and Mondays, respectively, you will be allowed to turn in work until 11:59pm on the due date.
-Lab and assignment submissions that are received between 9pm and 11:59pm will receive a 5% grade deduction.
+• For labs and assignments, while the due dates are 9 pm on the day the lab is completed in class and Mondays, respectively, you will be allowed to turn in work until 11:59 pm on the due date.
+Lab and assignment submissions that are received between 9 pm and 11:59 pm will receive a 5% grade deduction.

 • Exams:

 • Students that are in quarantine but healthy enough to take the exam should email Student Success Coordinator Jade Schmidt to make alternative arrangements.
-Group exams may be taken remotely and proctored via WebEx but all individual exams must be taken in person.
+The group final exam may be taken remotely and proctored via WebEx but all individual exams must be taken in person.

 • If you are ill to the point of not being able to take the exam, please email Student Success Coordinator Jade Schmidt to make alternative arrangements.